Supinoxin – A Potential First-in-Class Inhibitor of a Unique Cancer Protein

 In addition, Supinoxin, administered orally, appeared to be safe and well tolerated with no Grade 3 or Grade 4 adverse events and only one unrelated Grade 2 adverse event.
 The most frequently reported drug related adverse events were mild nausea, vomiting and fatigue.
 Pharmacokinetic analyses of the current data show both a predictable and desirable pharmacokinetic profile for an orally-administered route of therapy.

-The Phase I study of Supinoxin is currently ongoing and Rexahn anticipates commencing a Phase Ib/IIa Proof-of-Concept clinical trial in mid-2016 in patients with triple negative breast cancer and platinum resistant ovarian cancer to more comprehensively evaluate Supinoxin’s clinical activity.
+The Phase IIa study of Supinoxin is currently ongoing in patients with triple negative breast cancer.

 Young Bok Lee et. al. Synthesis and anticancer activity of new 1-[(5 or 6-substituted 2-alkoxyquinoxalin-3-yl)aminocarbonyl]-4- (hetero)arylpiperazine derivatives.
 Bioorganic & Medicinal Chemistry 2010 (18): 7966–7974.

 Young Bok Lee et.al.
 Synthesis, anticancer activity and pharmacokinetic analysis of 1-[(substituted 2-alkoxyquinoxalin-3-yl)aminocarbonyl]-4-(hetero)arylpiperazine derivatives.
 Bioorganic & Medicinal Chemistry 2012 (20): 1303–1309